Ravenbrook/mps/procedure/review.rst

-_`.pi`: The *process improvement procedure* must be executed by `.role.improver`_ to take action to prevent future defects by processing `.doc.issue`_, but especially the results of `.brainstorm`_.
+_`.pi`: The *process improvement procedure* must be executed by `.role.improver`_ to take action to prevent future defects by processing `.doc.log`_, but especially the results of `.brainstorm`_.

 _`.pi.purpose`: The purpose of process improvement is to take action